Comtoyou Racing

-JNVS Sprl, competing as Comtoyou Racing, is a Belgian auto racing team based in Waterloo, Belgium.
+JNVS Sprl, competing as Comtoyou Racing, is a Belgian auto racing team based in Gembloux, Belgium.
 Upon its creation the team raced in the Fun Cup.
 The team has also previously raced in the TCR International Series in 2017.
-Between 2018 and 2023 Comtoyou Racing represented Audi Sport in the World Touring Car Cup.
-From 2024 on the team will race Aston Martin cars in various GT3 and GT4 championships.
+Between 2018 and 2023, Comtoyou Racing represented Audi Sport in the World Touring Car Cup.
+From 2024 onwards, the team will race Aston Martin cars in various GT3 and GT4 championships.

 Racing history

 2014–16: Fun Cup

-Having first entered the championship in 2014.
-The team raced in the series for many seasons with four or five cars.
+Having first entered the championship in 2014, the team raced in the series for many seasons with four or five cars.
 Having taken many great results, the team kept entering the series for many years.
 However, the team have never won the championship as of 2016.